 Insert a drawing into another doc type

-Once the drawing has been embedded, you can’t share that version as a separate doc.
-However, you can use the web clipboard again to copy and paste the embedded version into a new drawing that you can share.
+Once the drawing has been pasted, you can’t share the pasted version as a separate file.
+However, you can use the web clipboard again to copy and paste the drawing back into Google Drawings to be shared.

 Copying a drawing to a different file creates a copy of the original drawing.
 Edits made to either the original or the copy do not automatically apply to the other.

 Minor edits are supported via the “Edit” link that appears when you click on the copy of your drawing.
 To make significant edits to a drawing copied into another file, you'll want to go back to the drawing editor, make edits and copy/paste in a new version.